water cycle Flashcards

 Cryospheric processes:

-- inputs (accumulation) —> snow added to a glacier
+- Inputs (accumulation) —> snow added to a glacier

-- outputs (ablation) —> glacier melts
+- Outputs (ablation) —> glacier melts

 Past events and their impact on cryospheric processes:

-- During glacial periods, a significant amount of water moves from the hydrosphere to the cryosphere.
+- During glacial periods, a significant amount of water moved from the hydrosphere to the cryosphere.
 For example, during the last glacial maximum, global sea levels dropped by about 120 meters due to the expansion of ice

 Future events and their impact on cryospheric processes:

 - Recent global warming has reduced accumulation and increased ablation levels.
 Water moves from the cryosphere to the hydrosphere.
-This leads to higher global sea levels —> meltwater flows into the oceans and shrinking ice increases the amount of water stored in the hydrosphere
+This leads to higher global sea levels

 drainage basins